fbpx

 This chili has a little more soupy consistency, but you can easily reduce the amount of vegetable broth you use if you prefer a thicker chili.

 What goes great with Chili?
-Sweet Cornbread!
+Cornbread!

 What do you think?
 Are there ingredients or spices you really like in your chili?
 Let me know in the comments below!